-

 Flexi-access drawdown

 This is one of the flexible ways you can take your defined contribution (DC) savings (like your Investment Builder pot) from age 55 (rising to age 57 in 2028).
-With drawdown, you can take up to 25% of your pension savings tax-free upfront.
+With flexi-access drawdown, you can take up to 25% of your pension savings tax-free upfront.
 The rest can remain invested and then be taken as income when it suits you.
 This income may vary depending on investment performance and it isn't guaranteed for life.

 G